 SC Appleseed works to reduce barriers to opportunity facing all South Carolinians, regardless of their background.
 Around 30% of South Carolinians have a criminal record.
 The impact of a criminal record goes far beyond the immediate issue of incarceration.
-Nearly every criminal conviction carries a number of collateral consequences that could impact an individual’s ability to access housing, find stable employment, be eligible for student loans, and even sit on a jury.
-These consequences will often follow someone for the rest of their lives, even years or decades after they have finished paying their debt to society.
+Nearly every criminal conviction carries collateral consequences that could impact an individual’s ability to access housing, find stable employment, be eligible for student loans, and professional licensing.

-At SC Appleseed, we are committed to reducing the Collateral Consequences facing individuals with criminal records.
+SC Appleseed is committed to reducing the Collateral Consequences facing individuals with criminal records.
 In doing so, we believe we can help individuals out of poverty, while simultaneously reducing recidivism rates and taxpayer expense.
 Everyone in South Carolina can benefit from successful prisoner reentry.

 Ban the Box ordinances and laws are part of the equation for providing individuals with past convictions a fair shot at a successful future.
-Jurisdictions across the country are launching campaigns to “Ban the Box, ” prohibiting potential employers from asking about an individual’s criminal history until a conditional offer of employment has been made and generally apply to public sector employees.
-Essentially, it increases the chances that someone with a criminal record has a decent shot at employment once they have finished paying their debt to society.
-We are working with the NSSC and local officials in South Carolina to begin exploring the future of a Ban the Box initiative our state.
+“Ban the Box,” prohibits potential employers from asking about an individual’s criminal history until a conditional offer of employment has been made and generally apply to public sector employees.
+It increases the chances that someone with a criminal record has a decent shot at employment after reentering their community.

 - What are Collateral Consequences?